vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_frigate.md

 # Home Assistant dashboard: Frigate

 <a href="index"><img src="images/home_assistant_logo.png" style="float: right;" alt="Home Assistant logo" height="100px"></a>
-Frigate is a tool to analyse your video camera streams.
+Frigate is a tool to analyze your video camera streams.

 It can detect and store a snapshot and clip when it detects presence.